Charleschtsoi/world-happiness-analysis/README.md

 This is Phase 1 of a multi-phase project:

-Phase 1 (Current): Regression analysis and variable importance modeling
+Phase 1 (Current): Regression analysis and variable importance modeling - it is the engine of the machine learning model

 Phase 2 (Upcoming): Interactive Streamlit dashboard for data exploration